georgewilde/gatsby-starter-wilde-creations/README.md

-Use this Gatsby 2 starter to create your own Gatsby website.
+A bare-bones Gatsby starter that's ready to rock and roll.

 Check out a [demo of this starter](https://gatsby-starter-wilde-creations.netlify.com/).